 Famously holding to the proposition that “less is more,” German architect Mies Van der Rohe stripped architecture to elemental geometric forms, pointing the way to Minimalism.
 He banished all traces of ornamentation, using the innate qualities of materials such as steel and plate glass to define the look of his buildings.
 One of his most iconic creations is the Seagram’s tower in New York.

 When the Pompidou Center first opened in 1977, it was considered the epitome of a trend at the time known variously as High Tech and Structural Expressionism.
 British architect Richard Rogers was a leading proponent of the style.
 This building, designed as Paris’s central institution for Modern and contemporary art, suggests a structure turning inside out, with its heating and plumbing systems worn as the facade—which also features a glass-enclosed outdoor escalator climbing the height of the building.
-Rogers took a similar approach for another of his iconic creations, the headquarters for Lloyd’s of London.

-A fan of Frank Lloyd Wright, Ludwig Mies van der Rohe, and Le Corbusier, British architect Norman Foster worked early in career as an associate of Buckminster Fuller, the noted visionary and inventor of the geodesic dome.
+A fan of Frank Lloyd Wright, Ludwig Mies van der Rohe, and Le Corbusier, British architect Norman Foster worked early in their career as an associate of Buckminster Fuller, the noted visionary and inventor of the geodesic dome.
 The latter’s tessellated pattern of triangular forms must have made an impression on the young Foster since his most iconic creations feature similar surface treatments for their facades, The Gherkin, a commercial skyscraper in London’s financial district that opened in 2004.

 The work of this Spanish architect has been described as Neofuturist, although sci-fi baroque might be closer to describing it.
 His buildings often resemble the ribcages of extinct robotic dinosaurs, if such things existed.
 His projects definitely attracted worldwide attention—and garnered a reputation for massive cost overruns.
-Nonetheless, there’s no denying that Calatrava is one of the most distinctive architects working today, as his most iconic creation—the Transit Hub for the World Trade Center—attests.
+Nonetheless, there’s no denying that Calatrava is one of the best architects working today, as his most iconic creation—the Transit Hub for the World Trade Center—attests.

 One of the few women to have risen to the level of starchitect—and the first ever to win architecture’s version of the Oscar, the Pritzker Prize—Zaha Hadid was known for futuristic designs that employed curving, swooping lines more suitable for UFOs than buildings.
 Though she built extensively around the world, she has only one completed project—a luxury condo in Chelsea—in New York City.

-The Brazilian architect Oscar Niemeyer was one of the key figures in the development of the midcentury modernist design.
+The Brazilian architect Oscar Niemeyer was one of the key figures in the development of midcentury modernist design.
 Anticipating the work of Frank Gehry and Zaha Hadid, Niemeyer employed bold curvilinear forms at a time when the boxy International Style reigned and Mies Van der Rohe’s proposition that “less is more” was the mantra of the architectural field.
 Niemeyer was part of the design team behind the U.N.
-Building in New York City, but his most famous and iconic creation was undoubtedly the civic buildings for Brasília, the planned city that has served as Brazil’s capital since 1960.
+Building in New York City, but his most famous creation was undoubtedly the civic buildings for Brasília, the planned city that has served as Brazil’s capital since 1960.

-Born in Rotterdam in 1945, Rem Koolhaas is one of the most influential architects of his generation, not only as a building designer but also as an architectural theorist.
+Born in Rotterdam in 1945, Rem Koolhaas is one of the best architects of his generation, not only as a building designer but also as an architectural theorist.
 He is best known for the massive Central China Television Headquarters in Beijing, China, a 44-story möbius-strip of a structure that appears to loop in on itself (the locals refer to it as “big boxer shorts”).